Uberspace/manual/source/web-tor.rst

 Compared to a normal hidden service run by yourself, there are a few key points to keep in mind:

-1. Your username is contained in the site domain, which makes it clearn, who is responsible for the provided content.
-Since uberspace only allows legal content to be hosted on our servers, this should be of much concern to most users.
-In some cases, you mght benefit from the extra anonymity, though.
+1. Your username is contained in the site domain, which makes it clear, who is responsible for the provided content.
+Since uberspace only allows legal content to be hosted on our servers, this should not be of much concern to most users.
+In some cases, you might benefit from the extra anonymity, though.
 If this sounds like you, a different solution might be a better fit.
-2. We hold the private key to our onion address and are thus theoretically alter or drop any content or requests.
+2. We hold the private key to our onion address and could thus theoretically alter or drop any content or requests.
 We will of course not do so; with a notable exception being abuse handling.
 While this is rather obvious, we still wanted to point it our here.
 3. Our hidden service currently only supports HTTP (without the S).
-Since the traffic never leaves the tor network, this isn't much of a problem.
-We'd like to provide HTTPS anyway, since it would provide additional authentication, we are currently not able to do so.
+Since the traffic never leaves the Tor network, this isn't much of a problem.
+We'd like to provide HTTPS anyway, since it would provide additional authentication, but we are currently not able to do so.
 This is mainly due to high pricing of certificates for ``.onion`` domains as well as Let's Encrypt not supporting them.